bgoonz/docs-collection/github/communities/documenting-your-project-with-wikis/viewing-a-wikis-history-of-changes.md

 ---
 title: Viewing a wiki's history of changes
-intro: 'Because wikis are Git repositories, every change you make is a commit that you can view.'
+intro: "Because wikis are Git repositories, every change you make is a commit that you can view."
-product: '{% data reusables.gated-features.wikis %}'
+product: "{% data reusables.gated-features.wikis %}"
 redirect_from:
   - /articles/viewing-a-wiki-s-history-of-changes
   - /articles/viewing-a-wikis-history-of-changes
   - /github/building-a-strong-community/viewing-a-wikis-history-of-changes
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 shortTitle: View a history of changes